 Example: Docs as Code with Sphinx

-Docs-as-Code involves implementing versioning capabilities for your documentation projects and authoring your content with plain text markup languages such as Markdown or reStructuredText, among other things.
+Docs-as-code involves using version control systems such as Git for your documentation projects and authoring your content with plain text markup languages such as Markdown or reStructuredText, among other things.

-To find out more about Docs-as-Code, head over to the official website: https://docs-as-co.de/.
+To find out more about docs-as-code, head over to its website.

 Initially developed to generate Python documentation, Sphinx is now widely used by technical communicators and software developers to create technical and software documentation.